HallerPatrick/hallerpatrick.github.io/_posts/2024-02-14-fabricator.md

 > Our paper got accepted at EMNLP 2023 Demo Track!

-In the realm of NLP, the creation of high-quality labeled data has been a significant bottleneck.
-Enter Fabricator, a **toolkit designed to harness the power of LLMs for generating vast, labeled datasets**.
+In the realm of machine and especially NLP, the creation of high-quality labeled data has been a significant bottleneck.
+We therfore present Fabricator, a **toolkit designed to harness the power of LLMs for generating vast, labeled datasets**.
 This approach not only promises to save time and resources but also opens new avenues for research and application in machine learning.

 ## How It Works

 By prompting LLMs to produce data for specific tasks, Fabricator efficiently creates training material for downstream NLP models.
-Imagine generating hundreds of movie reviews with varying sentiments at the push of a button - that's the kind of efficiency we're talking about.
+Imagine generating hundreds of movie reviews with varying sentiments at the push of a button.
 <div class="divider"></div>

 <p align="center">-